The Full Sync option is not available to all CoreBridge subscription packages.

 Each individual payment is synced.

 Payments do not sync until they have been Reconciled in CoreBridge during the Reconciliation process.

 Refunds are considered payments and they will sync as well.

 All payments post to the Undeposited Funds account in QuickBooks.
 Once a payment syncs it will need to be manually deposited in QuickBooks.

 Tax Agencies/Tax Groups

 - When tax rates change in CoreBridge, the old rates are managed as archived rates.
+The archived rates exist so that historical orders keep the same rate they were assigned.
 When you perform a sync after a rate change, the archived records will sync to QuickBooks with names like "old_20_State Tax" and "old_15_County Tax".
 They need to exist in both CoreBridge and in QuickBooks in order to match old invoices with old rates.
 New records with the same naming convention will also be created and synced if you change the name of an agency or group.
 Just like any other record that syncs from CoreBridge, changing or deleting Tax Agencies and Tax Groups in QuickBooks will cause sync errors.
 And depending on the change, old invoices in QuickBooks may inherit a different tax rate if the invoice cannot find the tax item it had when it was created.